Sandra Mozarowsky: Early life and career

-She was born Alexandra Elena Mozarowski Ruiz de Frías, in Tangier, Morocco, on 17 October, 1958.
+She was born Alexandra Elena Mozarowski Ruiz de Frías, in Tangier, Morocco, on 17 October 1958.
 She was the daughter of a Russian father and Spanish mother.
 In 1969, she made her film debut in Spain in El otro árbol de Guernica (The Other Tree of Guernica) when she was ten years old.
 Until her death in 1977, Sandra was one of the "Lolitas" of the coproduced Spanish Genre and "exploitation" cinema of the late seventies.
-Sandra's film credits include La noche de las gaviotas - the fourth and final film in the Blind Dead series, El colegio de la muerte (School of Death), Cuando el cuerno suena (When the Horn Sounds), Beatriz, and Call Girl: La vida privada de una señorita (Call Girl: The Private Life of a Lady Well).
+Sandra's film credits include La noche de las gaviotas - the fourth and final film in the Blind Dead series, El colegio de la muerte (School of Death), Cuando el cuerno suena (When the Horn Sounds), Beatriz, and Call Girl: La vida privada de una señorita (Call Girl: The Private Life of a Young Lady).

 Death

-Mozarowsky fell off her fourth-floor balcony, spent twenty-two days in vegetative coma, and died of her injuries on 14 September, 1977.
+Mozarowsky fell off her fourth-floor balcony, spent twenty-two days in vegetative coma, and died of her injuries on 14 September 1977.
 Her death was officially ruled a suicide; some news reports stated she was watering flowers at the time of her fall, which took place around 4 AM.

 Speculation on the cause of her death coalesced in a consistent version which has found its way into written media, some of it by well-established authors.
 For instance, in his book Ladies of Spain, Andrew Morton says: